nautobot/nautobot-app-device-onboarding/docs/user/faq.md

 # Frequently Asked Questions

+## Why does my Location or Role not appear on the job form?

+Locations are related to the LocationType object and the LocationType has an attribute for ContentTypes that are meant to limit what types of object that can be associated to a location.
+Validate the desired Location you are attempting to use is using a LocationType that has `dcim.Device` in the list of allowed ContentTypes.

+Similarly to Location, Roles are also scoped to ContentTypes however this is controlled via an attribute directly on the Role model and not through an additional model as Location + LocationType is done.
+The required ContentType is also `dcim.Device`.

 ## What are the use cases for Onboarding Extensions?

 See dedicated FAQ for device [onboarding extensions](../dev/onboarding_extensions.md).